ehrpg/qstar/vessels.md

 ##### Spread Fire Mode

-Every additional weapon reduces the defenders *speed value* by one, until it reaches 0.
+Every additional weapon reduces the defender's *speed value* by one, until it reaches 0.
 The *speed value* due to multiple weapons can't deceed 0.

 Example: An attacker is firing a battery of 4 rail guns upon a small vessel with a *speed value* of +2.
-The attacker has 4 dice and +4 on his attack due to the pilots skill.
-Because the attacker has 4 rail guns, they could reduce any defenders *speed value* by 3, to a minimum of 0.
-In this case the defenders *speed value* is reduced to 0.
+The attacker has 4 dice and +4 on his attack due to the pilot's skill.
+Because the attacker has 4 rail guns, they could reduce any defender's *speed value* by 3, to a minimum of 0.
+In this case the defender's *speed value* is reduced to 0.
 The attack succeeds, and deals damage.

 ##### Focused Fire Mode

-Every die that exceeds the defenders highest roll results in another hit.
+Every die that exceeds the defender's highest roll results in another hit.

 Example: An attacker is firing a battery of 4 rail guns upon a small vessel with a *speed value* of +2.
 The attacker has 4 dice and +4 on his attack due to the pilots skill.
-The attacker decides to add additional damage rather than reducing the enemies speed value.
-Two of his dice, after applying bonuses, exceed the defenders defence roll.
+The attacker decides to add additional damage rather than reducing the enemy's speed value.
+Two of his dice, after applying bonuses, exceed the defender's defence roll.
 Instead of dealing damage once, the attacker deals damage twice.

 ### Damaging